 “Enbridge’s proposed Great Lakes Tunnel Project will likely encounter difficult geologic conditions including poor quality bedrock, fault zones, unconsolidated sediments, and high groundwater pressures,” said Brian O’Mara, a geological engineer and 30-year veteran of tunnel projects, including high-risk open water tunnels and tunnels in the Great Lakes region.
 “What Enbridge has submitted to the State of Michigan doesn’t come close to properly designing and preparing for a tunnel underwater.
 Plain and simple.”

 O’Mara said one of the red flags in Enbridge’s proposal is the company took boring samples from the Straits of Mackinac every 950 feet – when the industry standard is every 50 feet to 200 feet.
-Failing to understand the underground conditions of the rock and soil could lead to massive problems for constructing a tunnel.
+Failing to understand the underground rock and soil conditions could lead to massive problems for constructing a tunnel.

 “What Enbridge has submitted to the State of Michigan doesn’t come close to properly designing and preparing for a tunnel underwater.
 Plain and simple.” - Brian O'Mara, geological engineer and 30-year-veteran of tunnel projects

 “Enbridge wants to discharge five million gallons of wastewater into Lake Michigan every day that the tunnel is being constructed,” said Mike Wilczynski, who has more than 40 years of geological and environmental experience, including 12 years as a Senior Geologist for the former Michigan Department of Environmental Quality.
 “Enbridge hasn’t said how it will remove bentonite clay from the slurry prior to discharge.
 When mixed with water, bentonite will stick to everything it touches – killing off fisheries and destroying our drinking water – not to mention forming an impermeable barrier suspended on top of Lake Michigan for years to come.”